compmem/smile/docs/smile_states.rst

 MouseCursor
 -----------

-:py:class:`~smile.mouse.MouseCursor` is a visual state that shows your mouse for its *duration*.
-In order to effectively use **ButtonPress** and **Button** states, you must also use **MouseCursor** in parallel.
+:py:class:`~smile.mouse.MouseCursor` is a visual state that shows the mouse for its *duration*.
+In order to effectively use **ButtonPress** and **Button** states, **MouseCursor** in parallel must be used.
 Refer to the **ButtonPress** example in the SMILE tutorial page for more information.

-You can also set the cursor image and the offset of the image as parameters to this state.
-Whatever image you have as the passed in filename will be presented on the screen instead of your default mouse cursor.
+The cursor image and the offset of the image can also be set as parameters to this state.
+Any image passed in filename will be presented on the screen, replacing the default mouse cursor.

 The following example is of a mouse cursor that needs to be presented with an imaginary image to be displayed as the cursor.
-Since the imaginary image is 100 by 100 pixels, and it points to the center of the image, we want the offset of the cursor to be (50,50) so that the actual *click* of the mouse is in the correct location.
+Since the imaginary image is 100 by 100 pixels, and it points to the center of the image, we want the offset of the cursor to be (50,50) so that the actual *click* of the mouse is in the correct location:

 ::